How Your Sewer Bill Is Calculated

 Every home equals one EDU of sewer capacity.
 Offices, businesses, and industries, are assigned EDUs based on the expected sewage flow, or based on the number of employees, the number of seats in restaurants, the number of apartments or rooms in rental units, or on some other logical basis, as determined by the FSWA Board of Directors.
 Under law, the number of EDUs may not exceed the total capacity of the receiving sewage treatment plant.
 In addition, some capacity in any sewage treatment plant has to be reserved for inflow and infiltration, or the added flow into that plant as a result of wet weather and resultant seepage through manhole lids, etc. Beginning in calendar year 2015, after at least a year of history is captured, the number of EDUs may be recalculated based on actual usage, rather than a number being assigned from a chart.
 The board believed that using actual history would make for a more equitable assignment of sewer EDUs.

 Your sewer bill has two charges shown on it – the operations charge, and the debt service charge.
 The operations charge is calculated by taking the total expected operations expenses, not including the cost of paying debt, and dividing those expenses by the total expected flow into the treatment plant, minus a factor for inflow and infiltration (I&I).
-For 2015, the operations charge is $11.16 per thousand gallons of sewage flow.
 Your bill shows the number of hundreds of gallons of sewage flow times the operations charge.

 The debt service charge is calculated by taking the existing debt service, or the amount to be paid on all borrowing during the year, and dividing that amount by the total number of EDUs.
-For 2015, the total expected loan payments were $1,152,139, and the EDUs, as shown above, were 1,675, yielding a debt service charge of $74.11 per quarter or $296.44 per year.
 If you are connected to the sewer system, you are billed the debt service charge for every EDU of sewage that you discharge.

 In areas in which there is no public water system, your bill is based on an average water use of about 11,000 gallons per quarter, even though that flow is not measured.
-For 2015, that charge, called a non-metered charge or flat charge, is $196.84.
-It is the product of multiplying the average use (11,000 gallons per quarter) by the operations charge of $11.16 per thousand gallons, and adding the debt service charge of $74.11.
+It is the product of multiplying the average use (11,000 gallons per quarter) by the operations charge of $8.75 per thousand gallons, and adding the debt service charge of $69.00.

 As time goes by, it is possible that the water system may be expanded into areas that are currently served with only sewer service.
 As that expansion occurs, those customers who are billed a flat rate will be converted to full service and will be billed based upon their actual water consumption.
 At the time this article was written, the authority has no plans to expand the water system; however, it is possible that expansion could occur as additional areas of Bethel Township are developed for residential or industrial or commercial use.